jazkarta/jazkarta.shop/README.rst

 Shopping cart data is stored in the ZODB rather than in sessions even for anonymous users.
 This makes it easier to deploy when running multiple Zope instances.

-PloneFormGen Integration
+Form Integration
 ------------------------

-Provided by jazkarta.pfg.jazshop.
+PloneFormGen integration provided by jazkarta.pfg.jazshop.

+Easyform integration provided by jazkarta.easyformplugin.jazshop.

 Compatible With
 ---------------